grafana/mimir/docs/configuration/config-file-reference.md

   # limit the number of concurrently opening TSDB's on startup
   # CLI flag: -blocks-storage.tsdb.max-tsdb-opening-concurrency-on-startup
   [max_tsdb_opening_concurrency_on_startup: <int> | default = 10]

-  # Enables support for exemplars in TSDB and sets the maximum number that will
-  # be stored.
-0 or less means disabled.
-  # CLI flag: -blocks-storage.tsdb.max-exemplars
-  [max_exemplars: <int> | default = 0]
 ```

 ### `compactor_config`